geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/amd-radeon-rx6700xt-12gb.md

 ### `amdgpu` (open source) driver

-To get the amdgpu driver loaded, you have to [recompile the Linux kernel for Pi OS](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile) on the 5.11 branch or later.
+To get the amdgpu driver loaded, you have to [recompile the Linux kernel for Pi OS](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile).

 Go to `Device Drivers` > `Graphics support` on the `menuconfig` step, and select the `amdgpu` driver to install.

 Also make sure you have the AMD firmware installed (`sudo apt install -y firmware-amd-graphics`) or the driver will complain about missing files.

-If you want to be able to boot the Pi all the way, make sure to blacklist the `amdgpu` kernel module:
+On the Compute Module 4, to avoid the whole system from locking up on boot, make sure to blacklist the `amdgpu` kernel module:

 ```
 sudo nano /etc/modprobe.d/blacklist-amdgpu.conf